Behnam-sn/Castle-Docusaurus/docs/ddd/ddd.md

 Yet again, over the years, we have tried to improve inter and intra team communication by introducing new communication opportunities, processes, and mediums.
 Unfortunately, the success rates of our projects still didn’t change much.

+## What is DDD Solution?

 Domain-driven design (DDD) proposes to attack the root cause for failed software projects from a different angle.
 Effective communication is the central theme of the domain-driven design tools and practices.

 DDD will make you a more effective software engineer by alleviating the process of making sense of business domains and guiding the design decisions according to the business strategy.
-The tighter the connection between the software design and its business strategy is, the easier it will be to maintain and evolve the system to meet the future needs of the business, ultimately leading to more successful software projects.
+The tighter the connection between the software design and its business strategy is,
+the easier it will be to maintain and evolve the system to meet the future needs of the business,

-DDD reminds us that software developers are not the only people involved in building software.
-The domain experts, for whom the software is being built, bring critical understanding of the problems being solved.
-While tackling complexity and providing a path to clarity is the goal of domain driven design, there are so many great ideas that can be applied to even less complicated software projects.

-## DDD Parts
+ultimately leading to more successful software projects.

 The domain-driven design (DDD) methodology can be divided into two main parts: